nus-cs2103-AY2223S2/tp/docs/team/jxleejiaxin.md

 - **Community**:

   - Reviewed PRs from team members.
+  - Created some issues for TODOs.

 - **Tools**:

-  - to be added soon

-- _{you can add/remove categories in the list above}_
+  - Git & Github
+  - Java